Cherokee Freedmen: Slavery among the Cherokee

-Slavery was a component of Cherokee society prior to European colonization, as they frequently enslaved enemy captives taken during times of conflict with other indigenous tribes.
-By their oral tradition, the Cherokee viewed slavery as the result of an individual's failure in warfare and as a temporary status, pending release or the slave's adoption into the tribe.
-During the colonial era, Carolinian settlers purchased or impressed Cherokees as slaves during the late 17th and early 18th century.
+Slavery was a component of Cherokee society prior to European colonization, as they frequently enslaved enemy captives taken during times of conflict with other Indigenous tribes.
+By their oral tradition, Cherokee people traditionally viewed slavery as the result of an individual's failure in warfare and as a temporary status, pending release or the slave's adoption into the tribe.
+During the late 17th and early 18th century, Carolinian settlers purchased or impressed Cherokees as slaves.

 From the late 1700s to the 1860s, the Five Civilized Tribes in the American Southeast began to adopt certain Euro-American customs.
 Some men acquired separate land and became planters, purchasing enslaved African Americans for laborers in field work, domestic service, and various trades.
+In the 1730s, the Cherokee signed a treaty with the British Empire to return runaway slaves to British colonists.

 The 1809 census taken by Cherokee agent Colonel Return J. Meigs Sr. counted 583 "Negro slaves" held by Cherokee slaveowners.
 By 1835, that number increased to 1,592 slaves, with more than seven percent (7.4%) of Cherokee families owning slaves.
 This was a higher percentage than generally across the South, where about 5% of families owned slaves.

 Cherokee slaveowners took their slaves with them on the Trail of Tears, the forced removal of Native Americans from their original lands to Indian Territory by the federal government.
 Of the Five Civilized Tribes removed to Indian Territory, the Cherokee were the largest tribe and held the most enslaved African Americans.
 Prominent Cherokee slaveowners included the families of Joseph Lynch, Joseph Vann, Major Ridge, Stand Watie, Elias Boudinot, and Principal Chief John Ross.

 While slavery was less common among full-blood Cherokee, because these people tended to live in more isolated settlements away from European-American influence and trade, both full-blood and mixed-blood Cherokee became slaveowners.
 Among the notable examples of the former is Tarsekayahke, also known by the name "Shoe Boots".
 He participated in the 1793 raid on Morgan's Station, Montgomery County, Kentucky, the last Indian raid in the state.
 The raiders took as captive Clarinda Allington, a white adolescent girl, and she was adopted into a Cherokee family and assimilated.
 Shoe Boots later married her and they had children: William, Sarah and John.
 Shoe Boots fought for the Cherokee in the Battle of Horseshoe Bend during the Creek War.

 At this time Shoe Boots held two African-American slaves, including Doll, who was about Clarinda's age.
 Clarinda left, taking their children with her.
 Afterward, Shoe Boots took Doll as a sexual partner or concubine.
 He fathered three children with her, whom he named as Elizabeth, Polly and John.
-The couple essentially had a common-law marriage.